Arts syndrome: Signs and symptoms

 Very rarely seen hearing loss that begins in adulthood (age > 20 years) combined with ataxia and neuropathy.
-Optic atrophy and retinitis pigmentosa observed in some cases too.
+Optic atrophy and retinitis pigmentosa also observed in some cases.

 Cause

 Arts syndrome is caused by a loss of function mutation in the PRPS1 gene.
 The PRPS1 gene codes for the enzyme phosphoribosyl pyrophosphate synthetase 1 or PRPP synthetase 1.
 This enzyme is involved in producing purines and pyrimidines which are the building blocks of DNA, RNA, ATP and other molecules.
 The mutations that cause Arts syndrome replace single amino acids the PRPP synthetase 1 enzyme.
 The resulting enzyme is unstable.
 Disruption of purine and pyrimidine production may impair energy storage and transport in cells.
 Impairment of these processes may have a particularly severe effect on tissues that require a large amount of energy, such as the nervous system, resulting in the neurological problems characteristic of Arts syndrome.
 The reason for the increased risk of respiratory infections in Arts syndrome is unclear.